Wristp²

 A "click" action in the physical world can carry countless nuances—a tentative tap, a decisive press, a forceful squeeze—yet in the digital world, they are all reduced to the same binary signal.
 This represents a significant loss of information.

-We aim to transform the movements of a single hand into a high-bandwidth input channel with "force and texture," opening up more nuanced expressive possibilities for AR, wearables, and everyday interactions.
+I aim to transform the movements of a single hand into a high-bandwidth input channel with "force and texture," opening up more nuanced expressive possibilities for AR, wearables, and everyday interactions.

 *The infinite possibilities of gestures conveyed by hands.